 To continue, but what about carbs specifically?
-Do they of themselves make you fat?
+Do they make you fat?

 No. A surplus of calories does.

 De novo lipogenesis is the process by which carbs are turned into body fat, or adipose tissue (fancy name for your rolls).
-This is the process we all fear.
-I eat carbs, I get fat.
-Certain popular diet books have made great believer’s out of a lot of people that sugar and carbs are THE reason for obesity, food addictions, and health crises we are facing.
-For some objective reading on that topic and how the research cited was manipulated, incorrectly used and downright sensationalized, check out;
+This is the process we all fear: I eat carbs, I get fat.
+Certain popular diet books convinced a lot of people that sugar and carbs are THE reason for obesity, food addictions, and the health crises we are facing.
+For some objective reading on that topic and how the research cited was manipulated, incorrectly used, and downright sensationalized, check out: